ppy/osu-wiki/news/2022/2022-12-16-project-loved-december-2022.md

 260 BPM, 2:05 | 6.76★, 6.93★, 7.08★, 7.29★\
 *description written by ::Horiiizon::{ user=8071438 }*

-*My HERO (Sped Up Ver.)* is a very famous collaborative set by ::hoku::{ user=9503098 } from early 2019 featuring guest difficulties from ::KTYN::{ user=2250574 }, [7_7](https://osu.ppy.sh/users/7491106) and Shallty, all of which became heavy hitters in mapping and cemented themselves as great mappers, especially in the years following this set. *My HERO* consists of varying difficulties and takes on the song, making each of them feel unique and refreshing.
+*My HERO (Sped Up Ver.)* is a very famous collaborative set by ::hoku::{ user=9503098 } from early 2019 featuring guest difficulties from ::KTYN::{ user=2250574 }, ::7\17::{ user=7491106 } and Shallty, all of which became heavy hitters in mapping and cemented themselves as great mappers, especially in the years following this set. *My HERO* consists of varying difficulties and takes on the song, making each of them feel unique and refreshing.
 As the title of the song would imply, *My HERO* is 260 BPM with very little room for rest, especially in Shallty's difficulty which contains several 50+ note streams in the kiais, enjoy!

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, [fuhie](https://osu.ppy.sh/users/7620002), ::Secre::{ user=2306637 } and [Wesley](https://osu.ppy.sh/users/2407265)!
+The osu!catch Loved candidates were chosen by ::Dahcreeper::{ user=6926006 }, ::fuhie::{ user=7620002 }, ::Secre::{ user=2306637 } and ::Wesley::{ user=2407265 }!

 ---